-- Telecommute applications are due this Friday, July 2, 2021 - Employees can submit revised applications if their circumstances have changed - Decisions around telecommuting will be informed by the operational needs of each Department to provide those essential government services - Employees may be allowed to telecommute a maximum of three days a week, pending approval of the Department Director - Departments will review and respond to ongoing telecommuting applications by $\mathbf{July} \ \mathbf{30^{th}}$ - Management should consider program areas, supervisory controls, and safe workspaces
+- About 1,000 telecommute applications were submitted for consideration. - Employees can submit revised applications if their circumstances have changed. - Decisions around telecommuting will be informed by the operational needs of each Department to provide those essential government services - Employees may be allowed to telecommute a maximum of three days a week, pending approval of the Department Director - Departments will review and respond to ongoing telecommuting applications by July 30th - Management should consider program areas, supervisory controls, and safe workspaces